nuxeo/nuxeo-bench-site/content/11b-documents.md

 ---

-## IV - Phase 1 test and results
+## Phase 1 Test and Results

-> This chapter provides an overview of the results for Phase 1 and the takeaways from our tests.
+This chapter provides an overview of the results for Phase 1 and the takeaways from our tests.

 ### TL;DR:
 - reached 3B documents
   - not a hard limit but seemed to be big enough for the phase 1 use case
 - proven elasticity